OpenLMIS/openlmis-ref-distro/docs/source/releases/openlmis-ref-distro-v3.3.0.rst

 The OpenLMIS Community is excited to announce the **3.3.0 release** of OpenLMIS!
-It is another major milestone in the version 3 `re-architecture <https://openlmis.atlassian.net/wiki/display/OP/Re-Architecture>`_ that allows more functionality to be shared among the community of OpenLMIS users.
+It is another major milestone in the version 3 `re-architecture <https://openlmis.atlassian.net/wiki/display/OP/Re-Architecture>`_ that allows more functionality to be shared among the community of OpenLMIS implementers.

-3.3.0 includes new [LIST KEY NEW FEATURES BY NAME...SEE PREVIOUS RELEASE NOTES FOR EXAMPLES]
+3.3.0 includes a wide range of new features and functionality.
+The majority of features were defined as the `Minimal Viable Product (MVP) <https://openlmis.atlassian.net/wiki/spaces/OP/pages/113144940/Vaccine+MVP>`_ to support countires in managing their immunization supply chain.
+Some of the key features include a standards based integration with a Remote Temperature Monitoring (RTM) platform to supporting the order fulfillment process.
+See the New Features section for details.

 For a full list of features and bug-fixes since 3.2.1, see `OpenLMIS 3.3.0 Jira tickets
 <https://openlmis.atlassian.net/issues/?jql=status%3DDone%20AND%20project%3DOLMIS%20AND%20fixVersion%3D3.3%20and%20type!%3DTest%20and%20type!%3DEpic%20ORDER%20BY%20type%20ASC%2C%20priority%20DESC%2C%20key%20ASC>`_.